Save our School Food Standards

 A campaign to stop the erosion of the school meal standards.
 Academies and free schools opened since September 2010 are not required to adhere to the mandatory standards for school food.
 These standards are a vital mechanism to ensure the health and well-being of school children.

-School Food Matters
+Charity information: School Food Matters

 Academies and free schools opened since September 2010 are no longer required to adhere to the mandatory standards for school food.
 Mandatory school meal standards have proved to be a vital mechanism to ensure the health and well-being of school children.